MrFizzyBubbs/pymafia/README.md

 # pymafia

-A Python module and bridge for reflecting KoLmafia's Java environment.

-## Overview

-The aim of the `pymafia` module is to provide an easy-to-use environment for scripting [Kingdom of Loathing](https://www.kingdomofloathing.com/) in Python.
+*pymafia* is a Python module and bridge for reflecting KoLmafia's Java environment.
+It aims to provide an easy-to-use environment for scripting [Kingdom of Loathing](https://www.kingdomofloathing.com/) (KoL) in Python.
 It achieves this by reflecting and wrapping the community-developed [KoLmafia](https://github.com/kolmafia/kolmafia) desktop tool.
-While [other languages](https://loathing-associates-scripting-society.github.io/KoL-Scripting-Resources/) for scripting KoL exist, they are arguably less approachable to non-developers than Python (although the efforts of [LASS](https://github.com/Loathing-Associates-Scripting-Society) have made this less so).
-This project was inspired by Samuel Gaus's [frattlesnake repository](https://github.com/gausie/frattlesnake).
+While [other languages](https://loathing-associates-scripting-society.github.io/KoL-Scripting-Resources/) for scripting KoL exist, they are arguably less approachable to non-developers.

 ## Installation
+*pymafia* is available at the [Python Package Index (PyPI)](https://pypi.org/project/pymafia/):
 ```
 pip install pymafia
 ```
-The `pymafia` module uses [PyJNIus](https://github.com/kivy/pyjnius) to access Java classes, so make sure a Java Development Kit (JDK) is installed on your operating system.
-On windows, make sure `JAVA_HOME` points to your java installation so PyJNIus can locate the `jvm.dll` file to start java.
-For more information see https://pyjnius.readthedocs.io/en/stable/installation.html.
+*pymafia* uses [JPype](https://github.com/kivy/pyjnius) to reflect KoLmafia's Java environment, so you will need to install a Java Development Kit (JDK) on your operating system — KoLmafia's developers recommend [Adoptium v17](https://adoptium.net/index.html).
+For more information on troubleshooting your Java installation, see [JPype's troubleshooting guide](https://jpype.readthedocs.io/en/latest/install.html#if-it-fails).

 ## Quickstart